 Is It Dangerous For My Cat To Eat A Rat?

 It is usually perfectly fine for a cat to eat a rat.
 There are two reasons why it can be bad news, though!

 Disease And Parasites

 This includes any parasites, such as worms and bacteria.

 The use of rat poison can be dangerous.
 One of those dangers is called ‘secondary poisoning.’

-Secondary poisoning is where a rat consumes the poison and is then eaten by a predator which in this instance is a cat.
+Secondary poisoning is when a rat consumes the poison and is then eaten by a predator, which is a cat.
 By eating the rat, the cat has consumed the poison too.
 This can be very dangerous for the cat.

 Know Rat Poison Symptoms In Cats

-As a pet owner, it is vital that you learn the symptoms of poisoning, so you can react quickly in the event of an emergency.
+As a pet owner, you must learn the symptoms of poisoning to react quickly in an emergency.

 Symptoms of a cat ingesting rat poison include (but is not limited to):